milkschen/leviosam2/README.md

 ```

-### Full levioSAM2 pipeline with selective re-mapping
+### Full levioSAM2 workflow with selective re-mapping

-The levioSAM2 pipeline includes lift-over using the `leviosam2-lift` kernel and a selective re-mapping strategy.
+The levioSAM2 workflow includes lift-over using the `leviosam2-lift` kernel and a selective re-mapping strategy.
 This approach can improve accuracy.

 Example:
 ```